 - promote a child’s health and education

-- encourage a child to develop and maintain friendships
+- encourage a child to develop and keep up friendships

 - understand the many different needs of children

-- respect and accept a young person’s identity, sexuality, religion, culture, race, language and any special need
+- respect and accept a young person’s identity, sexuality, religion, culture, race, language and any special needs

 - show flexibility in handling a range of challenging and difficult behaviour